Culture of Afghanistan: Cuisine

 Afghanistan has a wide varying landscape allowing for many different crops.
 Afghan cuisine is based on cereals like wheat, maize, barley and rice, which are the nation's chief crops.
 Afghans do not eat spicy food like the neighboring Pakistanis.
 Fresh and dried fruits is the most important part of Afghan diet.
 Afghanistan is well known for its fine fruits, especially pomegranates, grapes, and its extra-sweet jumbo-size melons.

 Some of the popular Afghan dishes, from left to right: 1.
 Lamb grilled kebab (seekh kabab); 2.
 Palao and salad; 3.
 Tandoori chicken; and 4.
 Mantu (dumplings).
 The Afghan cuisine includes a blend of Central Asian, Eastern Asian, South Asian and the Middle Eastern cuisines.
 Nearly all Afghan dishes are non-spicy.

+Afghan cuisine is diverse and varies by region, but several dishes are widely regarded as national staples.
+The most prominent is Kabuli Pulao, a rice-based dish typically prepared with lamb, carrots, raisins, and nuts; it is frequently considered Afghanistan’s national dish and is served on important occasions and at large gatherings.

+Another characteristic food is Bolani, a fried flatbread stuffed with ingredients such as potatoes, leeks, pumpkin, or lentils.
+It is common as both a festive dish and a popular form of street food across urban centers.

+Food in Afghanistan is closely connected to traditions of hospitality, an important cultural value across ethnic groups.
+Offering generous meals to guests is strongly emphasized, especially in communities influenced by Pashtunwali, the Pashtun code of conduct, which places hospitality (*melmastia*) among its central principles.
+This emphasis on sharing food also appears broadly in non-tribal and urban Afghan customs.